pgibler/cmdh/README.md

 ```

 Once the server is running, make sure the base URL of the ollama server matches what you have configured.
 By default, the URL is `http://localhost:11434`.

+## Roadmap

+The issues tracker contains possible improvements to the tool.
+There are some cool ideas that could be added to this to make it way more functional too.
+I will add them to the tracker as I think of them.
+I'm open to PRs with good ideas in them as well.